-Casa Alma is transforming three once-neglected city lots into a thriving and sustainable urban farm.
-Our .6 acres is home to a mini-orchard of pears, apples, pomegranates, figs, paw-paw, filberts, peaches and plums; berry patches, vegetable and perennial gardens, a flock of laying chickens and their mobile coop; three miniature dairy goats, and 8 hives of honeybees.
+Casa Alma is transforming three once-neglected city lots into a thriving and shared urban homestead.
+Our .6 acres includes three houses: a community house and two houses of hospitality where we host homeless families.
+Surrounding the homes are extensive gardens, a mini-orchard, berry patch, a flock of laying chickens, miniature dairy goats, and honeybees.

 Our gardening practices include replacing lawns with edible landscaping, incorporating permaculture principles into garden design, water catchment and conservation, and organic food production.
 We garden and care for backyard animals not only to provide healthy foods for guests in our houses of hospitality, but also to inspire people to connect to the land – it’s abundance, fruitfulness, cycles and seasons.

 We welcome volunteers and collaborators to help us plant and harvest, build garden beds and maintain paths, and to help us deepen and share our practice of sustainability.
 Previous collaborations include:

 * Hosting workshops on solar cooking and sustainable living with Transition Charlottesville Albemarle.